 Setting up your tools

-- Download and install the BlackBerry WebWorks SDK for BlackBerry 10.
+- Download the BlackBerry WebWorks SDK for Smartphones.

-- Download and install the BlackBerry 10 simulator.
+- Download a simulator.
 If you have a BlackBerry device available for testing, downloading a simulator isn't essential, but you will probably find it convenient to have one.

 - Enable the Ripple emulator.

 Create a folder named RippleSites in one of the following locations,